Market Readiness Assistance Grant (MRA Grant) – Globalisation

 5. Depending on the specific requirements of your project, you may be asked to provide additional documents as proof of completion such as a comprehensive report detailing potential customers or partners, a write-up describing an event, or evidence of your participation in trade fairs.

-Why Choose Finnex Business Consulting:
+Why Choose Finnex Management Consulting:

 • Specialised Expertise: Our team has a deep understanding of the MRA Grant requirements and processes, allowing us to provide tailored support to Singaporean businesses.